 Not to worry.
-It’s all in the (very easy) technique:
+It’s all in the (very easy) technique.

-Then slips the lime over the rim of the glass, as though to garnish it (as pictured above, bottom left).
-Now draw the lime along the entire rim, squeezing gently (not so hard that it drips), until the edge is uniformly moistened.
+Then slips the lime over the rim of the glass, as though to garnish it.
+Next, draw the lime along the entire rim, squeezing gently (not so hard that it drips), until the edge is uniformly moistened.
 It should make a nice clean line.

 - Some bartenders prefer to stop halfway, leaving a portion the glass’s rim bare, so that the salt forms an elegant crescent moon.

 - When making drinks for a large crowd, glasses can be rimmed several hours ahead of time and left to dry.

 - Leftover salt from your drink-making session can be put away in a small container (separate from your main stash) and saved for next time.
 Or, if it’s the end of season for you, use the leftover salt for scrubbing wooden cutting boards or cast-iron pans.

 Other Uses for this Cocktail Technique

 This technique will of course work for any mixed drink that calls for a flavored rim, such as superfine sugar with a Sidecar (use lemon juice or Cointreau to moisten), or cocoa powder with a Chocolate Martini (use creme de cacoa liqueur).